- Patrick Drumm

-He and his wife Anna have three children – Georgina, 13, Thomas, 17 and Jessica, 19.
+He and his wife Anna have three children – Georgina, Thomas and Jessica.
+Georgina is in Year 9 at MAGS.

-Fiona Barker is a Deputy Principal responsible for Curriculum and Pathways, Maori and Pasifika achievement, and Year 13 students.
-She has worked in education for 20 years, and joined MAGS in 2016 from a role at the Ministry of Education.
+Fiona Barker has worked in education for 20 years, and joined MAGS in 2016 from a role at the Ministry of Education.
 Before that Mrs Barker was at another Auckland high school where I was Deputy Principal and Head of Music.
 She began her career teaching Music and Health, and this year is teaching a Year 9 Health class.

 “MAGS has a very special connection with its community,” says Mrs Barker.
 “It is amazing coming down on the weekend and seeing so many people here to watch sport – just one example of how our families are involved in their children’s school experience.”